Platinum-Saber/Infinite-Stack/SEM-3/CS2033-Data Communication and Networking/Encoding & Modulation.md

 	- In noisy environments, PSK and QPSK offer better bit error rates (about 3dB better) than ASK and FSK.

+# 3. Analog Data, Digital Signal

+## Digitization Process

+- **Pulse Code Modulation (PCM):** Converts analog data into digital by sampling the signal at regular intervals.
+According to the Nyquist Theorem, the sampling rate must be at least twice the highest frequency of the analog signal to retain all the information.
+- **Sampling:** For voice data, which is limited to 4000Hz, the sampling rate is typically 8000 samples per second.
+Each sample is then quantized and encoded into a digital value.
+- **Quantization:** The process of mapping the continuous amplitude of the analog signal to discrete digital levels.
+For instance, an 8-bit PCM system provides 256 quantization levels, which allows for a quality of transmission comparable to the original analog signal.

+## Delta Modulation:

+> [!info]- Concept
+> - Instead of encoding each sample's amplitude, Delta Modulation encodes the difference between successive samples, effectively creating a **staircase approximation** of the original analog signal.
+> - This approach can reduce the amount of data needed to represent the signal, but it may introduce quantization noise.

+> [!info]- Performance
+>  Delta modulation provides good voice reproduction, with further compression techniques like interframe coding improving efficiency for applications like video.

 ---
 Up Next : [[Data Transmission]]